erlingrj/lf-traffic-light/README.md

 # LF Traffic Light Controller
-Build an Lingua Franca-based traffic light controller!
+Build a Lingua Franca based traffic light controller!
 Go directly to the exercises [here](Exercises.md)

 ![](doc/image.png)

-## Prerequisits
+## Prerequisites
-- Linux, macOS  os Windows Subsystem for Linux (WSL).
-A Ubuntu VM with everything installed can also be downloaded [here](https://drive.google.com/file/d/1KwzQl56MlyBVLrJKngAE6ahd7eTb2c8X/view?usp=sharing)
+- Linux, macOS or Windows Subsystem for Linux (WSL).
+- A Ubuntu VM with everything installed can also be downloaded [here](https://drive.google.com/file/d/1KwzQl56MlyBVLrJKngAE6ahd7eTb2c8X/view?usp=sharing)
 - git
 - A C compiler such as `gcc` or `clang`
 - A recent version of `cmake`